holgerbrandl/kalasim/docs/userguide/docs/about.md

 # About

-## License & References
+## License

 `kalasim` is licensed under MIT License.

+## Acknowledgements

-The project started off as a blunt clone of [`salabim`](https://www.salabim.org/), and we are deeply thankful for its permissive licence that enabled setting up this project.
-A great starting point was in particular the wonderful article [salabim: discrete event simulation and animation in Python](https://www.semanticscholar.org/paper/salabim%3A-discrete-event-simulation-and-animation-in-Ham/b513ce3d7cd56c478bb045d7080f7e34c0eb20de).
+`kalasim` started off as a blunt rewrite of [salabim](https://www.salabim.org/). and we are deeply thankful for its permissive licence that enabled setting up this project.
+A great starting point was in particular the wonderful article [salabim: discrete event simulation and animation in Python](https://www.semanticscholar.org/paper/salabim%3A-discrete-event-simulation-and-animation-in-Ham/b513ce3d7cd56c478bb045d7080f7e34c0eb20de). `salabims`s excellent documentation and wonderful examples made this project possible after all. `kalasim` reimplements all core APIs of `salabim` in a more typesafe API while also providing better test coverage, real-time capabilities and (arguably) more modern built-in support for visualization.

 `kalasim`  is built on top of some great libraries.
 It was derived as merger of ideas, implementation and documentation from the following projects